cherithanalytics/UGNT/README.md

 **Copyright © 2022 by Cherith Analytics**

-The UGNT Trees are based upon the unfoldingWord® Unlocked Greek New Testament (UGNT) text and morphology, version 0.27.
+The UGNT Trees are based upon the unfoldingWord® Greek New Testament (UGNT) text and morphology, version 0.27.
 The original work by unfoldingWord is available from [git.door43.org/unfoldingWord/el-x-koine_ugnt](https://git.door43.org/unfoldingWord/el-x-koine_ugnt). [unfoldingword.org/ugnt](https://www.unfoldingword.org/ugnt).

 References on UGNT are available from unfoldingWord at [unfoldingword.org/ugnt](https://www.unfoldingword.org/ugnt).